OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 8. Load the OMOP Death table, and de-identify
 9. Load the OMOP Device Exposure table, and de-identify
 10. Load the OMOP Measurement table, and de-identify

-    ##### Reassignment of Person IDs

-    Person IDs are regenerated sequentially from a sorted copy of the Person table.
-These new Person IDs are carried throughout the CDM to all tables that reference it.

-    ##### Date Shifting

-     Each person is assigned a random date shift value between -186 and +186 days.
-All dates for that person are then shifted shifted by that amount.

-    ##### Birthdays

-    After date shifting a person’s birthday, the day is then set to the first of the new birth month.
-If the person would be \> 89 years old then they are assigned a random birth year that would make them 90-99 years old.

-    ##### Date Truncation

-    A user-defined Start and End date are used to exclude any date shifted data that falls outside of the target date range (e.g. procedures, conditions occurrences, etc.).
-Does not include Birthdates.

-    ##### Removal of other identifiers

-    Other potentially identifying datapoints are removed from the dataset such as location_id, provider_id, and care_site_id

 ### 6. Quality Checks Script (optional)